martindb/mpcnc_posts_processor/README.md

 ; *======== STOP end ==========*
 ```

-## Gcode of milling with spindel controlled by M3/M4/M5 with usin Coolants (both A and B channels)
+## Gcode of milling with spindel controlled by M3/M4/M5 with using Coolants (both A and B channels)

 ```G-code
 ;Fusion 360 CAM 2.0.5044